24by7event/Example_24By7Event/README.md

 How to get product id

-Please fill this form to get the product id
+Please fill this form to get your product id

 LINK : https://forms.gle/rtunnsZ7m7ayy3id9